Insider Selling: BioLife Solutions, Inc. (NASDAQ:BLFS) CEO Sells 16,666 Shares of Stock

 - On Tuesday, November 2nd, Michael Rice sold 11,461 shares of BioLife Solutions stock.
 The shares were sold at an average price of $54.72, for a total value of $627,145.92.

-Several hedge funds and other institutional investors have recently added to or reduced their stakes in BLFS.
-Comerica Bank bought a new position in shares of BioLife Solutions in the third quarter valued at $1,133,000.
-American International Group Inc. lifted its stake in BioLife Solutions by 14.7% in the third quarter.
-American International Group Inc. now owns 15,694 shares of the medical equipment provider’s stock valued at $664,000 after acquiring an additional 2,016 shares during the last quarter.
-Bank of New York Mellon Corp grew its position in shares of BioLife Solutions by 191.2% in the 3rd quarter.
-Bank of New York Mellon Corp now owns 315,976 shares of the medical equipment provider’s stock valued at $13,372,000 after acquiring an additional 207,476 shares during the period.
-BNP Paribas Arbitrage SA increased its stake in shares of BioLife Solutions by 2,658.2% during the 3rd quarter.
-BNP Paribas Arbitrage SA now owns 27,279 shares of the medical equipment provider’s stock worth $1,154,000 after purchasing an additional 26,290 shares during the last quarter.
-Finally, Jane Street Group LLC bought a new stake in shares of BioLife Solutions in the 3rd quarter valued at about $1,417,000.
-85.24% of the stock is owned by institutional investors.
+Hedge funds have recently added to or reduced their stakes in the stock.
+California State Teachers Retirement System boosted its stake in BioLife Solutions by 58.3% in the 2nd quarter.
+California State Teachers Retirement System now owns 33,664 shares of the medical equipment provider’s stock worth $1,498,000 after purchasing an additional 12,395 shares during the period.
+Charles Schwab Investment Management Inc. raised its stake in BioLife Solutions by 36.2% during the second quarter.
+Charles Schwab Investment Management Inc. now owns 203,178 shares of the medical equipment provider’s stock worth $9,044,000 after buying an additional 54,000 shares during the last quarter.
+Vanguard Group Inc. raised its stake in BioLife Solutions by 24.5% during the second quarter.
+Vanguard Group Inc. now owns 1,750,494 shares of the medical equipment provider’s stock worth $77,915,000 after buying an additional 344,463 shares during the last quarter.
+UBS Asset Management Americas Inc. raised its stake in BioLife Solutions by 13.3% during the second quarter.
+UBS Asset Management Americas Inc. now owns 32,281 shares of the medical equipment provider’s stock worth $1,437,000 after buying an additional 3,781 shares during the last quarter.
+Finally, Dimensional Fund Advisors LP raised its stake in BioLife Solutions by 1.3% during the second quarter.
+Dimensional Fund Advisors LP now owns 77,039 shares of the medical equipment provider’s stock worth $3,428,000 after buying an additional 997 shares during the last quarter.
+85.24% of the stock is currently owned by institutional investors and hedge funds.

-A number of equities research analysts recently commented on BLFS shares.
-Maxim Group began coverage on shares of BioLife Solutions in a report on Friday, November 12th.
-They set a “buy” rating and a $60.00 price objective on the stock.
-Zacks Investment Research raised BioLife Solutions from a “sell” rating to a “hold” rating in a research note on Wednesday.
-Finally, B. Riley reaffirmed a “buy” rating on shares of BioLife Solutions in a research report on Thursday, November 11th.
-Two analysts have rated the stock with a hold rating and six have given a buy rating to the stock.
-According to MarketBeat, the stock presently has an average rating of “Buy” and a consensus target price of $59.13.
+Several equities research analysts have recently weighed in on BLFS shares.
+Maxim Group started coverage on BioLife Solutions in a research report on Friday, November 12th.
+They issued a “buy” rating and a $60.00 target price for the company.
+Zacks Investment Research raised BioLife Solutions from a “sell” rating to a “hold” rating in a report on Wednesday.
+Finally, B. Riley reissued a “buy” rating on shares of BioLife Solutions in a report on Thursday, November 11th.
+Two equities research analysts have rated the stock with a hold rating and six have issued a buy rating to the company.
+According to MarketBeat.com, the stock currently has an average rating of “Buy” and an average price target of $59.13.

 About BioLife Solutions